-Appointed an Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for his services to Community Cohesion and to Charity.
+Appointed an Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to Community Cohesion and charity.

 Honoured by the British Community Honours Awards at the House of Lords on 21 October 2016.

 Gurmukh Singh is married to Harpal Kaur.
 They have two sons and four grandchildren.